-It is the policy of Virginia International University's International Student Services (ISS) Office that all F-1 students wishing to travel outside of the United States at any time during their program of study request permission to do so in advance of their travel.
-All F-1 students must be aware of the university's travel policy and adhere to it accordingly.
+It is the policy of Virginia International University’s International Student Service Office (ISSO) that all F1 students wishing to travel outside of the United States at any time during their program of study or while on OPT to request permission to do so in advance of their travel plans.
+All F1 students must be aware of the university’s travel policy and adhere to it accordingly.

 It is the requirement of the ISSO that students submit applications for travel at least 2 weeks prior to leaving the U.S. (If a student submits documents for travel late, it may result in a delay in processing, and the student will be responsible for their travel plan adjustments).